-PCEP Changes: The Change Management Board (CMB) did not approve any additional expenditures at its September 18, 2024 meeting.
-However, the following two (2) additional items totaling \$103,614 were drawn from the shared risk pool since the August 2024 meeting.
+PCEP Changes: The Change Management Board (CMB) approved one additional expenditure at its September 18, 2024 meeting.
+The expenditure was for shared risk item IRL 330 - Wayside Enclosure Stairs in the amount of \$404,559.
+This amount represents 50% of BBII's cost proposal.
+In addition, the following three (3) additional items totaling \$1,982,586 were drawn from the shared risk pool since the September 2024 CMB meeting.